-Rivaroxaban is indicated for the prophylaxis of DVT in patients undergoing knee or hip replacement surgery (arthroplasty).1
+Rivaroxaban is indicated for reducing the risk of stroke and systemic embolism in patients with nonvalvular AF and for the prophylaxis of DVT in patients undergoing knee or hip replacement.1

 The recommended dose for patients with AF is 20 mg once daily with the evening meal, as food increases the bioavailability of rivaroxaban.
 For patients with creatinine clearance between 15 and 50 mL/min, the recommended dose is 15 mg.
 For the prophylaxis of DVT, the dose is 10 mg daily.
 The duration of therapy is 12 days for knee replacement and 35 days for hip replacement.1

 Rivaroxaban is dosed once daily compared to twice daily for dabigatran.
 Similar to dabigatran, laboratory monitoring is not required.

 The drug should not be co-administered with combined P-gp and strong CYP3A4 inhibitors (e.g., ritonavir, intraconazole, ketoconazole).1 P-gp and strong CYP3A4 inducers may reduce the effectiveness of rivaroxaban while combined P-gp and weak or moderate inhibitor may increase systemic exposure.
 Discontinuation of rivaroxaban may increase the risk of thrombotic events.1 Patients on rivaroxaban may develop epidural or spinal hematomas if they receive neuraxial anesthesia or undergo spinal puncture.1 Currently there is no antidote for rivaroxaban (see Clinical Implications).